The Forks, Winnipeg: 1886–1923

-1870–1920

-Across the Prairies the Canadian government began actively promoting immigration, settlement and railway development in the late 1800s.
+Across the Prairies, the Canadian government began actively promoting immigration, settlement, and railway development in the late 1800s.
 The Canadian government erected two immigration sheds at The Forks, each accommodating up to 500 people.

 The Forks today

+On July 24, 1987, the Forks Renewal Corporation (FRC) was incorporated as a wholly owned subsidiary of the North Portage Development Corporation (NPDC).
+The objective of FRC was to provide a mechanism for implementing the redevelopment of the former CN East Yards area.
+The result was The Forks as its known today.
+(The operations of FRC and NPDC were merged in 1994 to form The Forks North Portage Partnership.)

 Following the opening of the Forks National Historic Site in 1989, the Forks became the location of an interpretive park, and later public space for celebrations and recreation, revitalized historic and new buildings containing shops and restaurants, as well as a skateboard park and historic port.
 The Forks attracts over four million visitors each year.

 Facilities

 The Forks Market

-Beginning as two adjacent stables for competing rail companies, the horse stalls were joined together by a courtyard and bridges and became what is now known as The Forks Market.
+Beginning as two adjacent stables for competing rail companies (Grand Trunk Pacific and Great Northern), the horse stalls were joined by a courtyard and bridges, and became what is now known as The Forks Market.

 The Forks Market features a six-storey tower with viewing platform, which is accessible by stairs or elevator and features interpretive panels with information on the site's history.

 The market also comprises two storeys of vendors selling everything from fresh fruit, bread, meat, and wine to cigars and aromatherapy products to crafts and artworks from 300 local and Canadian artisans.

 In mid-2016, the Forks completed a $2.5-million renovation of the food hall into a feature called The Common, including a new beer and wine kiosk.

 Outside, located directly in between The Forks Market and Johnston Terminal, The Forks Market Plaza features fountains, canopies, dancing programs, several open performance spaces and patios.
-In the winter, the Plaza is home to an artificially-cooled skating rink, under a canopy and lights.
+In the winter, the Plaza is home to an artificially cooled skating rink, under a canopy and lights.